antarctica/PolarRoute/docs/source/sections/Examples.rst

 Creating the digital environment.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A configuration file is needed to initialise the **`Mesh`** object which forms the digital environment.
+A configuration file is needed to initialise the **EnvironmentMesh** object which forms the digital environment.
 This configuration file is of the same format used in the :ref:`create_mesh` CLI entry-point, and may either be loaded from a *json* file or constructed within a python interpreter.